ronin4a/microblog/README.md

 Working repo of my version (slightly tweaked) of this app; goal = to learn Flask and SQLAlchemy so I can properly contribute Flask projects.

-Currently at: Part XII Dates and Times
+Currently at: Part XVI Full-text Search

 changelog:
-- updated htmls with bootstrap
+- restructured, using blueprint

 notes:
 - haven't gotten email server working; some code in place for this, but work is pending
+- also haven't tested request password reset (since dependent on email)